 Listen to “Our Love Affair” Orchestra Only track here:

 “Our Love Affair” was nominated for the Oscar for “Best Song” but lost to “When You Wish Upon A Star” from Disney’s Pinocchio.

 Thank you, Mark Milano, for creating this fantastic stereo version of “Our Love Affair” shown here.
 Be sure to check out his YouTube Channel for more great Garland and non-Garland videos!

 April 12, 1943: Louella Parsons reported that Judy was set to film a remake of the 1919 Marion Davies silent version of the original 1897 musical, “The Belle Of New York.”
 The title was one that MGM producer Arthur Freed had listed for Judy for a decade before finally filming it in 1951/52 with Fred Astaire and Vera-Ellen in the lead.

 For more about the unfinished or unrealized Garland film projects, check out The Judy Room’s “Films That Got Away” section here.

 April 12, 1944: Here’s another project listed for Judy but never realized, Cabbages and Kings.
 This time the news was reported by Hedda Hopper.
 The film was to reunite Judy and Gene Kelly but it was never made.

-April 12, 1945: Judy and the crew of The Harvey Girls were on location in Chatsworth in the San Fernando Valley filming the “My Intuition” number with her co-star John Hodiak.
+April 12, 1945: Judy, co-star John Hodiak, and the crew of The Harvey Girls were on location in Chatsworth in the San Fernando Valley filming the “My Intuition” number.
 Time called 10 a.m.; Judy arrived at 10:57; dismissed at 3:40 p.m.